(20 ILCS 3960/4)

 Act.
 The Department shall provide operational support to the Board as necessary, including the provision of office space, supplies, and clerical, financial, and accounting services.
 The Board may contract for functions or operational support as needed.
 The Board may also contract with experts related to specific health services or facilities and create technical advisory panels to assist in the development of criteria, standards, and procedures used in the evaluation of applications for permit and exemption.

-(b) Beginning March 1, 2010, the State Board shall consist of 9 voting members.
+(b) The State Board shall consist of 11 voting members.
 All members shall be residents of Illinois and at least 4 shall reside outside the Chicago Metropolitan Statistical Area.
 Consideration shall be given to potential appointees who reflect the ethnic and cultural diversity of the State.
 Neither Board members nor Board staff shall be convicted felons or have pled guilty to a felony.

 Each member shall have a reasonable knowledge of the practice, procedures and principles of the health care delivery system in Illinois, including at least 5 members who shall be knowledgeable about health care delivery systems, health systems planning, finance, or the management of health care facilities currently regulated under the Act.
 One member shall be a representative of a non-profit health care consumer advocacy organization.
+One member shall be a representative from the community with experience on the effects of discontinuing health care services or the closure of health care facilities on the surrounding community; provided, however, that all other members of the Board shall be appointed before this member shall be appointed.
 A spouse, parent, sibling, or child of a Board member cannot be an employee, agent, or under contract with services or facilities subject to the Act.
 Prior to appointment and in the course of service on the Board, members of the Board shall disclose the employment or other financial interest of any other relative of the member, if known, in service or facilities subject to the Act.
 Members of the Board shall declare any conflict of interest that may exist with respect to the status of those relatives and recuse themselves from voting on any issue for which a conflict of interest is declared.
 No person shall be appointed or continue to serve as a member of the State Board who is, or whose spouse, parent, sibling, or child is, a member of the Board of Directors of, has a financial interest in, or has a business relationship with a health care facility.

 Notwithstanding any provision of this Section to the contrary, the term of

-office of each member of the State Board serving on the day before the effective date of this amendatory Act of the 96th General Assembly is abolished on the date upon which members of the 9-member Board, as established by this amendatory Act of the 96th General Assembly, have been appointed and can begin to take action as a Board.
-Members of the State Board serving on the day before the effective date of this amendatory Act of the 96th General Assembly may be reappointed to the 9-member Board.
-Prior to March 1, 2010, the Health Facilities Planning Board shall establish a plan to transition its powers and duties to the Health Facilities and Services Review Board.
+office of each member of the State Board serving on the day before the effective date of this amendatory Act of the 96th General Assembly is abolished on the date upon which members of the Board, as established by this amendatory Act of the 96th General Assembly, have been appointed and can begin to take action as a Board.

 (c) The State Board shall be appointed by the Governor, with the advice